 Just because you didn’t plan ahead doesn’t mean you can’t have a plan, and it doesn’t mean all is lost.

 When long-term care needs are already apparent, you have options.

 Whether you are exploring the possibility of bringing caregivers into the home, visiting assisted living facilities, or looking at nursing homes, there are often last-minute planning techniques available to help maximize income, save the home, and shelter other assets.

-We often meet clients who are overwhelmed and confused just trying to distinguish between long-term care planning options, let alone how they are going to pay for those options.
-At The Elrod Firm, we can help guide you through the maze of long-term care, bringing direction through experience in this difficult field.
+We often meet clients who are overwhelmed and confused just trying to distinguish among long-term care planning options, let alone how they are going to pay for those options.
+At The Elrod Firm, we can guide you through the maze of long-term care, bringing direction through experience in this difficult field.
 We will clarify what Medicare and Medicare supplements will and will not pay for, and we will show you other options for funding the high cost of long-term care.

 Recent Long-term Care Articles